mljs/cross-validation/README.md

 const accuracy = confusionMatrix.getAccuracy();
 ```

-## Example using a classifier with it's own specific API
+## Example using a classifier with its own specific API
 If you have a library that does not comply with the ML Classifier conventions, you can use can use a callback to perform the classification.
 The callback will take the train features and labels, and the test features.
 The callback shoud return the array of predicted labels.
 ```js